4Geeks logo

 There are many ways to get unstuck:

-• Watch the video solution about the project.
+• Watch the video solution of the project.

 • Ask one of your classmates.

 • Join a global mentorship session.
-They happen every other day.
+They happen twice a week.

 • Ask questions during your live classes.